-When an offer to purchase contained the term "FOB, our truck, your plant, loaded," the offeree's response stated "as is, where is," and the parties had no prior oral agreement, there was no valid contract and the court could not reach the issue of whether additional or different terms in response to an offer destroy an agreement between parties.
+When an offer to purchase contained the term "FOB, our truck, your plant, loaded," the offeree's response stated "as is, where is," and the parties had no prior oral agreement, there was no valid contract and the court could not reach the issue of whether ment, there was no valid contract and the court could not reach the issue of whether additional or different terms in response to an offer destroy an agreement between parties.
 Koehring Co. v.
 Glowacki, 77 Wis.
 2d 497, 253 N.W.2d 64 (1977).
-By signing an order form that provided that the buyer of a machine would indemnify and hold the seller harmless, the buyer expressly agreed to the provisions,